Earture/YKiss/README.md

-# 🎹YKiss
+# 🌊YKiss
-convert the Yamaha YK-10/20/01 to a MIDI Keyboard by only using a arduino uno
+convert the Yamaha YK-10/20/01 🎹 to a MIDI Keyboard by only using a arduino uno

 <p align="center">
   <a href="https://raw.githubusercontent.com/Amehinou/YKiss/master/YKiss.jpg">